charliezye/charlie-vault/Work/Job Search/Company Specific Notes/B&D/John Finnegan Interview.md

 	1. Accountability
 	2. Sense of trust and mutual respect with customers and people you work with
 	3. Always harped on this, number one focus

+Love a good technical challenge and the problem-solving process, exploring and learning about new technologies, balancing use of industry standards and new innovative options

 4. Lead engineering and Cloud transition
 	1. Royall - designed and built backend, deployed to AWS
 	2. Angel Oak - Machine learning data pipeline in Azure
 	3. Boeing - Full-stack, height of COVID-19
 	4. Highly interpretable, scalable, and flexible
 	5. Encompasses AWS, Python, Angular

-I understand you need someone who can lead engineering and your Cloud transition internally.
-I’ve conceptualized and built software from the ground up and deployed it on the Cloud at Royall.
-I’ve integrated APIs into large IT Cloud pipelines at Angel Oak.
-I’ve built full-stack applications on a high-volume IT team at the height of COVID-19 layoffs at Boeing.
-All of this was built to be highly interpretable, scalable, and flexible, and it encompasses the knowledge you need - AWS, Python, and Angular.
+6. Management skills/End-to-end product experience

-What ties this together are my management skills and end-to-end product experience.
-I’ve been a sergeant leading missions and campaigns for five years.
-I’ve worked on an MVP, business case, and upper management presentation for an emergent B2B solution with Ware2Go.
-I’ve excelled at balancing client needs with management vision to produce results for local nonprofits with Bits of Good.
-I’ve recruited and taught product managers that are now at Microsoft and Facebook.
-These experiences lend me an ability to discern secondary variables important for product success and the soft skills to build a great team around me.
+	1. sergeant leading missions and campaigns for five years
+	2. MVP, business case, and upper management presentation for an emergent B2B solution with Ware2Go
+	3. I’ve excelled at balancing client needs with management vision to produce results for local nonprofits with Bits of Good.
+		1. Recruited and mentored product managers now at Facebook/Microsoft
+	4. These experiences lend me an ability to discern secondary variables important for product success and the soft skills to build a great team around me.

+I understand if it may be a concern that I'm young, especially for a role of this breadth.
+However, I see my age as a point of strength.
+I'm experienced but eager to learn, unencumbered by bad habits, adaptable, and innovative.
+I believe you’d be hard-pressed to find another candidate who both matches your needs and is as enthusiastic, forward-focused, and ready to build this team’s culture as I am.

 Overall, I've always focused on pushing my organizations toward sustained success.
-I'm an adaptable, hard-working, and dependable guy, and I would adjust at a fast pace and begin contributing immediately.
+I'm hard-working and dependable guy, and I would adjust at a fast pace and begin contributing immediately.
 As a quarterback, I’ve got the poise to be a leader in your locker room and the skills to execute the game plan, and I’d love a chance to start on your team.

-**